-If you are serious about buying Bitcoin beyond the realm of just understanding how it works, check out GDAX (you can use your Coinbase account to login).
+If you are serious about buying Bitcoin beyond the realm of just understanding how it works, you can check out Coinbase Pro (use your Coinbase account to login first).

 Where can I sell Bitcoin?

-You can usually sell Bitcoin at the same exchanges where you buy it, including Coinbase and GDAX.
+You can usually sell Bitcoin at the same exchanges where you buy it, including Coinbase.

 Never sell directly to someone you don't know outside of an exchange, because if you send the BTC first they could easily disappear without paying you.

 Websites like Coinbase give you an online Bitcoin wallet, which is easy to use and fine to get you started.

 However they still act as a mediator.
 So if you're serious about buying and using Bitcoin, you'll want to get your own wallet that you control and sits on an offline USB stick.

 Once installed, I simply sent Bitcoin from my Coinbase wallet to my new Ledger wallet.

 Can I invest in Bitcoin without owning any?